-Way 50, 2023 Type of new restricted employee shares The 1st of new restricted employee shares Effective registration date Jan.
+Type of new restricted employee shares The 1st of new restricted employee shares Effective registration date Jan.
 10, 2019 Total number of shares 1,000,000 shares Issue date Sep.
-30, 2019 Number of new restricted employee shares issued 1,000,000 shares Number of new restricted employee shares available for issuance 0 share Issue price NT\$ 0 Ratio of the number of new restricted employee shares issued to the total number of issued shares (Note) 1.47% Vesting conditions of the new restricted employee shares In accordance with this policy, after employees are granted restricted stock, those who have been evaluated as excellent or outstanding in their annual performance review, or who have made substantial contributions and have been approved by the board of directors upon recommendation by their supervisors and the general manager, will be entitled to the following shareholding ratios if they are still employed and have complied with the service regulations, labor contracts, and work rules without any violation at the following vesting periods: 1.
+30, 2019 Number of new restricted employee shares issued 1,000,000 shares Number of new restricted employee shares available for issuance 0 share Issue price NT\$ 0 Ratio of the number of new restricted employee shares issued to the total number of issued shares (Note) 1.34% Vesting conditions of the new restricted employee shares In accordance with this policy, after employees are granted restricted stock, those who have been evaluated as excellent or outstanding in their annual performance review, or who have made substantial contributions and have been approved by the board of directors upon recommendation by their supervisors and the general manager, will be entitled to the following shareholding ratios if they are still employed and have complied with the service regulations, labor contracts, and work rules without any violation at the following vesting periods: 1.
 One year after being granted the shares: 20% of the granted shares, subject to meeting the performance criteria set by the Company.
 2. Two years after being granted the shares: 20% of the granted shares, subject to meeting the performance criteria set by the Company.
 3. Three years after being granted the shares: 20% of the granted shares, subject to meeting the performance criteria set by the Company.
 4. Four years after being granted the shares: 20% of the granted shares, subject to meeting the performance criteria set by the Company.
 5. Five years after being granted the shares: 20% of the granted shares, subject to meeting the performance criteria set by the Company.
-5. Five years after being granted the shares: 20% of the granted shares, subject to meeting the performance criteria set by the Company.
-5. Five years after being granted the shares: 20% of the granted shares, subject to meeting the performance criteria set by the Company.
-5. Five years after being granted the shares: 20% of the granted shares, subject to meeting the performance criteria set by the Company.
+However, those who are deemed to have met the vesting conditions will not be subject to this limitation.
 Restrictions on rights in the new restricted employee shares 1.
 Prior to meeting the vesting conditions specified in the preceding clause, employees may not sell, pledge, transfer, gift, or otherwise dispose of the restricted stock granted to them under this policy.